An interim dividend of 0.5 pence per ordinary share (ISIN GB00B62G9D36) was paid on 23 September 2021.

-The following are the salient dates for the payment of the interim dividend:
+The following were the salient dates for the payment of the interim dividend:

 - Tuesday, 27 July 2021– Interim dividend and proposed scrip dividend alternative announced